ActianCorp/integration-platform-docs/docs/zeenea-scanner-setup.md

 The name will be the identifier of the Scanner.
 It will be used by Zeenea to distinctly identify the Scanner and allow the Connections associated with it to be identified.

-* Only name the scanner using alphanumeric characters, plus _ and -.
+* Only name the scanner using alphanumeric characters, underscores (_), and and hyphens (-).
-* Don’t use special characters,  space characters, ...
+* Don’t use special characters, spaces characters, ...
 * The name can be changed afterwards.
 However, in that event, Zeenea will keep track of a Scanner with the previous name with an offline status.

 :::tip